jure-praznikar/Graphlets-B-value/README.md

 Note that rescaled.pdb is only created if the standard deviation and
 mean B-value of the query structure are in the range [2, 100].

+## **Example 3 -  asymmetric unit / not  Biological Assembly 1 data**
+This script is a slightly modified version of “Example 2”.
+The only difference is that the script reads all the atoms of the protein
+in the PDB (asymmetric unit) file rather than in Biological Assembly 1.
+By default, the analysis was performed using the Biological Assembly 1 data.

+> source("GDV_Bval_no_BIO.r")

+or

+> Rscript GDV_Bval_no_BIO.r